History of Ghana: British Gold Coast

-The subsequent peace treaty of 1875, required the Ashanti to renounce any claim to many southern territories.
-The Ashanti also had to keep the road to Kumasi open to trade.
-From this point on, Ashanti power steadily declined.
-The confederation slowly disintegrated as subject territories broke away and as protected regions defected to British rule.
-The warrior spirit of the nation was not entirely subdued, however, and enforcement of the treaty led to recurring difficulties and outbreaks of fighting.
-In 1896, the British dispatched another expedition that again occupied Kumasi and that forced Ashanti to become a protectorate of the British Crown.
-This became the Fourth Anglo-Ashanti War which lasted from 1894 until 1896.
-The position of "Asantehene" was abolished and the incumbent, Prempeh I, was exiled.
-A British resident was installed at Kumasi.

-The core of the Ashanti federation accepted these terms grudgingly.
-In 1900 the Ashanti rebelled again (the War of the Golden Stool) but were defeated the next year.
-On 26 September 1901 the British annexed Ashanti to form part of Her Majesty's dominions constituting the Ashanti as a Crown Colony.
-The new colony was placed under the jurisdiction of the governor of the Gold Coast.
-The annexation was made with misgivings and recriminations on both sides.
-With Ashanti, and golden district subdued and annexed, British colonization of the region became a reality.

 Protestant missions

 The Protestant nations in Western Europe, including Britain, had a vigorous evangelical element in the 19th century that felt their nations had a duty to "civilize" what they saw as slaves, sinners, and savages.
-Along with business opportunities, and the quest for national glory, the evangelical mission to save souls for Christ was a powerful impulse to imperialism.
+Along with business opportunities, and the quest for national glory, the evangelical mission was a powerful impulse to imperialism.
 Practically all of Western Africa consisted of slave societies, in which warfare to capture new slaves—and perhaps sell them to itinerant slave traders—was a well-established economic, social, and political situation.
 The missionaries first of all targeted the slave trade, but they insisted that both the slave trade in the practice of traditional slavery were morally abhorrent.
-They worked hard and organized to abolish the trade.
+They organized to abolish the trade.
 The transoceanic slave ships were targeted by the Royal Navy, and the trade faded away.

 The abolition of slavery did not end the forced labor of children, however.
 The first missionaries to pre-colonial Ghana, were a multiracial mixture of European, African, and Caribbean pietists employed by Switzerland's Basel Mission.
-The policies were adopted by later missionary organizations.

 The Basel Mission had tight budgets and depended on child labor for many routine operations.
 The children were students in the mission schools who split their time between general education, religious studies, and unpaid labor.
 The Basel Mission made it a priority to alleviate the harsh conditions of child labor imposed by slavery, and the debt bondage of their parents.